javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 org.hibernate.QueryException: could not resolve property: salary_MOD of: org.javers.organization.structure.Employee_AUD [select e__, r from org.javers.organization.structure.Employee_AUD e__, org.hibernate.envers.DefaultRevisionEntity r where e__.salary_MOD = :_p0 and e__.REVTYPE = :_p1 and e__.originalId.REV.id = r.id order by e__.originalId.REV.id asc]
 ```

-What happened?
 Looks like there is a missing column &mdash;
 `salary_MOD` in the `employee_AUD` table.
 But this table is managed by Envers,
 why he can’t find a column in his own table?

 After some digging in the [User Guide](http://docs.jboss.org/hibernate/orm/current/userguide/html_single/Hibernate_User_Guide.html#envers-tracking-properties-changes)
 , we can find the answer &mdash; *Modification Flags*.
 If we want to query by changed property we need to enable them for our class:

 ```groovy
 @Entity